gschnitzler/openPSI/README.md

 - './Plugins' provide all the functionality and executable commands.

 #### tools
-various devtools
+various development tools

 ## From Scratch Instructions

-There is currently no documentation on howto setup an environment to make use of these tools.
+There is currently no documentation on how to setup an environment to make use of these tools.
 The lack of documentation to generate the required configuration not distributed with openPSI-config might be even more inconvenient.
 Finally, the complete absence of any other documentation should give a last hint: DO NOT USE THIS.

 ## Bootstrap Preparation